 GeneCards Summary for TRAF1 Gene

-TRAF1 (TNF Receptor-Associated Factor 1) is a Protein Coding gene.
-Diseases associated with TRAF1 include anaplastic large cell lymphoma and bone inflammation disease.
+TRAF1 (TNF Receptor Associated Factor 1) is a Protein Coding gene.
+Diseases associated with TRAF1 include hodgkin lymphoma and rheumatoid arthritis.
 Among its related pathways are Signaling by GPCR and Pathways in cancer.
 GO annotations related to this gene include ubiquitin protein ligase binding and thioesterase binding.
 An important paralog of this gene is TRAF5.

 UniProtKB/Swiss-Prot for TRAF1 Gene

 Adapter molecule that regulates the activation of NF-kappa-B and JNK.
 Plays a role in the regulation of cell survival and apoptosis.
 The heterotrimer formed by TRAF1 and TRAF2 is part of a E3 ubiquitin-protein ligase complex that promotes ubiquitination of target proteins, such as MAP3K14.
 The TRAF1/TRAF2 complex recruits the antiapoptotic E3 protein-ubiquitin ligases BIRC2 and BIRC3 to TNFRSF1B/TNFR2.